nrlab-CRUK/INVAR2/docs/TechnicalNotes_FAQ.md

 * A threshold value is selected to give our results a specificity (true negative) score of eg. 95%.
 * The threshold score is used to classify each sample based on the sample's patient specific INVAR score.

-# In Results_summary.csv, what is MUTATION_SUM and MUTATIONS
+# In Results_summary.csv, what is MUTATION_SUM and MUTATIONS?
 MUTATION_SUM = sum(MUTANT) , so number of mutated reads but with no filtering conditions.

 MUTATIONS = n_distinct(PATIENT, UNIQUE_POS) so number of input mutations or loci of interest.

+# Do you have a recommended 1000 Genome SNP file?
+We have used the 1000genomes/ALL.wgs.phase3_shapeit2_mvncall_integrated_v5b.20130502.sites.vcf.gz file.
+Some users have experienced issues with templates/1_parse/tabix.sh (error message: Failed to read BGZF block data at offset) switching to the recommended file has sorted it.